marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

   - Init Error Handler
     - It's so simple that it's always successful (but we check it anyways)
   - Running Error Handler
-    - The logging functions can throw ASSERTs but they don't return error codes
+    - The logging functions can throw `ASSERT`s but they don't return error codes
   - Normal Shutdown
     - At the very end of the program